RashmitSaha/transl_python/README.md

+All the programs are written using the translate module

 poem_translator.py -> reads the file containing a poem and then translates it into another file

 text_translator.py -> takes a text from user and puts it into a file, then translates into another file in the language chosen according to user input